ch007m/home-devices/rockpro64-setup.md

   vncserver :1
   ```
   **Remark**: Add an alias to your `.bash_aliases` file to start the vnc server using the command `alias start-vnc='runuser -l vnc -c "vncserver :1"'`.
-  If you also use Zsh, then source also the `.bash_aliases` file like this `source .bash_aliases`
+  If you also use `Zsh`, then source also the `.bash_aliases` file like this `source .bash_aliases` within the `.zhrc` file.

 ### Setup Wifi

-- As the card does not embed a Wifi adapter, then an external wifi module is needed and can be plugged using the USB port as described [here]( https://developer.ridgerun.com/wiki/index.php?title=Getting_Started_Guide_for_ROCKPro64)
+- As the card does not embed a Wifi adapter, then an external Wifi module is needed and can be plugged using the USB port as described [here]( https://developer.ridgerun.com/wiki/index.php?title=Getting_Started_Guide_for_ROCKPro64)
 - Launch Network Manager Text User Interface
   ```bash
   nmtui